orenamema/MedievalAvatars/README.md

     - this can be any length
     5) (optional) write additonal Details about the character.

-    Once complete, simply press select and you'll be taken to the View Own page
+    Once complete, simply press select and you'll be taken to the View Own page.
+To navigate the app, select the three line symobol in the top left corner of the screen (resembling a flattened cheese burger).
+This will open the Sidenav bar which is present on every page.
+To close this bar, simply click anywhere on the browser.

 On the View Own page, you (the user) may view all of the character's you've created.
 In the event that you've made MANY, they can be viewed based on Social Class.
 Similar to the Black bar on the Create page, this black bar will display different Careers for each social class but these will consist only of your personally made characters.
 To view characters made by others, visit the View All page which will display avatars created by other users.
 On this page, when viewing a character made by someone else, you have the option to copy it and obtain it for yourself.
 Other users can also copy characters you have made.

 Within the description of each created Avatar, you'll notice it includes not just the information you added but also information for the chosen Career.
-These descriptions are unique to each of the 35 available Careers, some featuring more info than others.
+These descriptions are unique to each of the current 35 available Careers, some featuring more info than others.

 ## Technology Used